What Does Plumeria Flower Mean and Symbolise?

 What is the Cultural Significance of Plumeria Flowers?

-Hawaiian culture has a very beautiful custom of honoring the many flowers of the world.
-The traditional Hawaiian floral lei is a popular tradition fondly placed around the necks of friends (and strangers!) to say Aloha!
+For example, Hawaiian culture has a very beautiful custom of honoring the many flowers of the world.
+The traditional floral Hawaiian leis are a popular tradition fondly placed around the necks of friends (and strangers!) to say Aloha!
 Aloha is a beautiful Hawaiian word both meaning a hearty welcome and a bid of goodbye.

 For the more traditional Hawaiians, the Frangipani is a symbol of everything that is good.
 Its many admirers say that this flower has a deep meaning about love amidst long absence, like a brave tribal warrior out at sea.